aybehrouz/argennon/gfm/avm.md

 ### Memory Unit

-The Algorand Virtual Machine has a byte addressable memory which is divided into separate segments.
+The Argennon Virtual Machine has a byte addressable memory which is divided into separate segments.
 Every segment belongs to a smart contract that has a unique `applicationID`.
 The AVM always has a single working memory segment and memory locations outside its current working segment can not be accessed.
 The only instructions which can change the current working segment are `invoke_external`, `athrow` and return instructions.